jiaxinzhang2/jiaxinzhang2.github.io/_pages/about.md

 Before my doctoral studies, I received my B.S. in Mathematics from Peking University.
    Here is my [CV](https://jiaxinzhang2.github.io/assets/Curriculum_Vitae.pdf).

-* My research involves analysis, probability theory, and mathematical physics.
-To be more precise, I am interested in the theory of Schramm-Loewner evolutions (SLE) and its connections to mathematical conformal field theory (CFT).
+* My research involves analysis, probability theory, and mathematical physics, with a focus on the theory of Schramm-Loewner evolutions (SLE) and its connections to mathematical conformal field theory (CFT).

 Education
 ======